 • Description: Only relevant in clustered environments.
-The ID of the node where scripts of the TEF (Task Execution Framework) which are run automatically will be executed.
-(Scripts which are started manually using the Admin Tool will be run on the machine where the Admin Tool is running.)
+The ID of the node where scripts of the TEF (Task Execution Framework) will be executed.
+This applies to both scripts called from the workflow and scripts called manually using the Admin Tool.
+The Admin Tool can be started from any node.

-System: noOptional: noExample value: 2Since: 6.11.0.1
+System: noOptional: noExample value: 2